GM promises more electric vehicles, paid for by SUVs

 GM collaborated with Korean battery maker LG Chem to build the Bolt battery system.
 Company officials did not say what companies would supply batteries for the larger fleet of vehicles promised by 2023.

-GM Chief Executive Mary Barra said last month the company plans to introduce at least 10 new electric or hybrid vehicles to the Chinese market by 2020, and open a battery plant this year with Chinese partner SAIC Motor Corp Ltd.
+GM Chief Executive Mary Barra said last month the company plans to introduce at least 10 new electric or hybrid vehicles to the Chinese market by 2020, and open a battery plant this year with Chinese partner SAIC Motor Corp Ltd 600104.SS.

 China has set goals for electric and plug-in hybrid cars to make up at least a fifth of auto sales by 2025.
 Some of the electric vehicles GM will offer in China are among the 20 Reuss promised by 2023.